18 Facts You Didn’t Know About Black History Month

-The U.S. has observed Black History Month in February as a month-long celebration honoring the contributions made by African-Americans in our country.
+The United States has observed Black History Month in February as a month-long celebration honoring the contributions made by Black Americans in our country.
 How well do you know this annual event?
 Here are some facts even history buffs may have missed.
-This is why Black History Month shouldn’t be a single month.
+This is why Black History Month shouldn’t just be a single month.

 The man with the plan

 Historian Carter G. Woodson, the creator of what we presently know as Black History Month, worked passionately to establish the event in an effort to provide an education on the origins, struggles, and achievements of African-Americans in United States history.
 Originally, it existed as seven days of commemoration, first established in 1926 and called “Negro History Week.”
 Woodson penned more than a dozen books, including 1933’s Mis-Education of the Negro.
 Learn the truth about some historical figures you’ve been picturing all wrong.

 It’s been nationally recognized since 1976

 Despite its forerunner, Negro History Week, originating all the way back in 1926, Black History Month as we know it today didn’t become nationally recognized until the 1970s.
 Black students and educators at Kent State first celebrated Black History Month in January and February of 1970.
 Other educational institutions started following suit, and for the United States’ bicentennial, President Gerald Ford recognized Black History Month, as has every president since.
 Learn about some Black inventors you didn’t study in history class.

 On February 12, 2021, the National Association for the Advancement of Colored People (NAACP) will celebrate its 112th birthday.
 The date of February 12, 1909, was chosen for the NAACP’s inception because it also marked the 100th birthday of President Abraham Lincoln, and coincided with abolitionist Fredrick Douglass’s birthday (February 14).
 It’s America’s oldest civil rights organization, as well as its largest.
 This is why Black History Month is more important than ever.